doselect/docs.doselect.com/source/includes/_embed_api.md

 ----------|------| ------
 allow_submission | boolean | Dynamically control if the submissions are allowed for a problem at the moment.
-This is only available in a problem embed. show_solution_revisions | boolean | Control if solution revisions should be visible.
+This is only available in a problem embed. show_solution_revisions | boolean | Control if solution revisions should be visible. custom_body_class | string | Define custom class to the embed's body element.
+For multiple classes, use class names in a space seperated string.

 Please note that the problem must be added to your Learn team's feed before it can be used in an embed.